Portage Cars: Shifting gears in New Zealand’s automotive market

 He adds that while New Zealand’s economy has faced challenges, he is hopeful about the future.

-“We killed our economy, but comparing to the US, we may recover quicker.”
+“We killed our economy, but comparing to the US, UK and Australia, we may recover quicker.”

-Economic downturns also lead to noticeable shifts in customer behaviour.
+Economic downturns also lead to noticeable shifts in customers behaviour.

 A trend that comes off the back of an economy challenged is people downsizing their cars.